Optimisation of Resource Allocation in Heterogeneous Wireless Networks Using Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Dynamic resource allocation in heterogeneous wireless networks (HetNets) is challenging for traditional methods under varying user loads and channel conditions.
-We propose a deep reinforcement learning (DRL) framework that jointly optimises transmit power, bandwidth, and scheduling via a multi-objective reward balancing throughput, energy efficiency, and fairness.
-Using real base station coordinates, we compare Proximal Policy Optimisation (PPO) and Twin Delayed Deep Deterministic Policy Gradient (TD3) against three heuristic algorithms in multiple network scenarios.
-Our results show that DRL frameworks outperform heuristic algorithms in optimising resource allocation in dynamic networks.
-These findings highlight key trade-offs in DRL design for future HetNets.
+Dynamic resource allocation in open radio access network (O-RAN) heterogeneous networks (HetNets) presents a complex optimisation challenge under varying user loads.
+We propose a near-real-time RAN intelligent controller (Near-RT RIC) xApp utilising deep reinforcement learning (DRL) to jointly optimise transmit power, bandwidth slicing, and user scheduling.
+Leveraging real-world network topologies, we benchmark proximal policy optimisation (PPO) and twin delayed deep deterministic policy gradient (TD3) against standard heuristics.
+Our results demonstrate that the PPO-based xApp achieves a superior trade-off, reducing network energy consumption by up to \(70\%\) in dense scenarios and improving user fairness by more than \(30\%\) compared to throughput-greedy baselines.
+These findings validate the feasibility of centralised, energy-aware AI orchestration in future 6G architectures.